promocare/solidFeed/README.md

 ## Advantages of Solid

 The goal of Solid is to provide a decentralized system for storage of personal data.
 The storage can be provided by either a hosting company, inrupt or a **self hosted** server.
-The data will be always stored and manaed by the user independently of the applications using it.
+The data will be always stored and managed by the user independently of the applications using it.

-You can learn more about Solid [here](https://github.com/solid/solid) and [here](https://solid.inrupt.com/)
+You can learn more about Solid [here](https://github.com/solid/solid) and [here](https://solid.inrupt.com/).

 ## An UI/UX to prevent addiction and misinformation
 The biggest UI/UX flaw (_read feature_) of current social media platforms is that users are encouraged to spend as much as possible time on the platform so that the companies can sell ads and promoted material.